ravindrajob/InfraAtHome/README.md

 ## Why expose through a reverse proxy ?
 The benefits of  reverse proxy is
 - load balancing
-- global server load balancing (GSLB)
 - caching content and web acceleration for improved performance
-- secure SSL encryption, and
+- secure SSL encryption
-- protection from DDoS attacks and related security issues.
+- protection from DDoS attacks and related security issues. (in comming Naxsi or ModSecurity )

 In my case i will use this component only for ssl encryption, and control the access by using opensoruce tools like basic authent, Fail2ban, MFA, and ip filtered
 Actually i expose only 1 server on 443/80